noam992/parallel_and_distributed_process/README.md

 PySpark provides a syntax for distributed processing, but sometimes not all libraries can work with Pyspark.
 I'm sharing the tests I conducted for distributed execution, where I directly used the computer's processor and worked in parallel with its workers.

+## Architecture
+The process consists of two MICRO SERVICES.
+The first one is responsible for splitting the records between the different processors by adding a column that indicates which processor will work on that record.
+This is actually the distributed process.
+The second one is responsible for enabling parallel work using the different processors of the computer.
+Attached is a drawing to simplify the process.

 ## Result
 Reading and printing 1000 records from a CSV file with a wait time of 0.1 seconds will take about 1.5 minutes.
 The use is with one processor as a thread process.
 Based on the tests and the attached script, you can see the results of the same read using distributed and parallel work using the computer's workers: